estherkyx/tp/docs/UserGuide.md

 * The index must be a **positive number** (e.g. 1, 2, 3, …)
 * You must provide at least one field to change (e.g. n/, p/).
 * Editing tags will **replace all old tags** with the new ones you provide.
 To clear all tags, simply type t/ with nothing after it.
-* The edit will be **rejected** if the new name already exists in the address book.
+* The edit will be **rejected** if the new name already belongs to someone else in the address book.
 This duplicate check is case-insensitive and ignores extra spaces (e.g. "john&nbsp;&nbsp;&nbsp;&nbsp;lee" is treated as the same as "John Lee").

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
 *  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.

 <div markdown="span" class="alert alert-danger">:exclamation: **Caution:**
 Editing a person's category will remove all existing relationships (i.e. parent-child relationships, class enrollments).
-In addition, the full list view will be returned after the command is used.
+In addition, the **full list view** will be returned after the command is used.
 </div>

 • [Back to Command Summary](#command-summary)

+<div style="page-break-after: always;"></div>
+<div class="print-tight"></div>

 #### Locating persons by name: `find`